Barnaby Jack: Death

 Jack was found dead in a San Francisco apartment on 25 July 2013 by his girlfriend.
 According to the coroner's report, Jack died of an overdose of heroin, cocaine, Benadryl and Xanax.
 He was 35 years old.
 At the time of his death, he was due to attend a Black Hat Briefings hacking conference in Las Vegas.
 Black Hat general manager Trey Ford, said "Everyone would agree that the life and work of Barnaby Jack are legendary and irreplaceable", and announced his spot would not be replaced at the conference.

-In popular culture

-Barnaby Jack's "Jackpotting" technique of an ATM and multiple ATMs being hacked and forced to spit out any amount of cash triggered by a number of events all described in Jack's 2010 Black Hat presentation, was used as the plot line in the 20th of December 2015 episode of series 2 of the CBS crime drama CSI: Cyber.
-Apart from showing the hack in use and explaining how it works, the episode also included other nods to Barnaby Jack and his work including naming the hacked bank "Barnaby Bank".
-The CSI spinoff focused on a team of FBI agents and ex-blackhat hackers working to stop various cyber threats across the US.